-NOLA Keeping AD from Lakers a Small but Significant Win for Small-Market Teams
+NOLA Keeping Anthony Davis from Lakers a Win for Small-Market Teams

 The only problem was, the play didn’t work; it backfired.

-New Orleans GM Dell Demps froze the trade talks in their tracks, refusing to engage with Lakers president Magic Johnson and GM Rob Pelinka since Monday, in a call described by ESPN’s Ramona Shelburne like this: “You could place a Domino’s pizza order in the time that call took.”
-And the way this played out, it makes you think that Demps was sitting back and eating popcorn – not pizza – as the Lakers’ chemistry was obliterated by reports that half the team was on the trading block.
+New Orleans GM Dell Demps froze the trade talks in their tracks—refusing to engage with Lakers president Magic Johnson and GM Rob Pelinka since Monday—in a call described by ESPN’s Ramona Shelburne like this: “You could place a Domino’s pizza order in the time that call took.”
+And the way this played out, it makes you think that Demps was sitting back and eating popcorn—not pizza—as the Lakers’ chemistry was obliterated by reports that half the team was on the trading block.

-Now, Davis is still in New Orleans and Lonzo Ball, Brandon Ingram, Kyle Kuzma et al are still with the Lakers, who got obliterated by 42 points Wednesday night in Indiana before earning a much-needed victory over the Celtics in Boston on Thursday night.
+Now, Davis is still in New Orleans, and Lonzo Ball, Brandon Ingram, Kyle Kuzma et al. are still with the Lakers, who got obliterated by 42 points Tuesday night in Indiana before earning a much-needed victory over the Celtics in Boston on Thursday night.

 On one hand, it was a repudiation of the latest LeBron-Klutch power play—one that was met with cautious approval in small-market front offices across the league, another Western Conference executive told B/R.